Evidence and quantification of memory effects in competitive first passage events: Asymptotic behavior of for scale invariant processes [Derivation of Eq. (4)].

 Hence, collecting the terms of order $x_0^{1/H-1}$ in $\mathcal{H}_2(\tau)$ [defined in Eq.~\eqref{SelfConsEq2}], we obtain

-and thus we have a system of two equations for $\chi$ and $m_2$ which we can solve, with the advantage that there are no parameters left (appart from $H$).
-We also note that we have to look for solutions with $B_\infty$ as input, obtained by solving the equation for $\mu_\infty$, as in Ref.~\cite{guerin16}.
+{Eqs.~(\ref{H1pref}) and (\ref{H2pref}) form } a system of two equations for $\chi$ and $m_2$ which we can solve, with the advantage that there are no parameters left (apart from $H$).
+We also note that we have to look for solutions with $B_\infty$ as input, obtained by solving the equation for $\mu_\infty$, as in (43) .
 Some results for $A_H$ obtained by numerically solving Eqs.~(\ref{ValueAH}), (\ref{H1pref}) and (\ref{H2pref}) are reported in table \ref{TableAH}.